Chdata/LC-Antiphobia/Thunderstore/README.md

 - Fixed Arachnophobia Mode (Removes the spider's fangs floating with the text)
 - Trypophobia Mode (Fear or disgust of a pattern of holes - replaces Circuit Beehive texture with wood or replaces the model with popcorn)
 - Hoplophobia Mode (Severe anxiety towards firearms - replaces turrets and shotguns with basscannons and trumpets)
-- Epilepsy Mode (Disables the fan in the start room from spinning.
-It also removes the basscannon's particle effects.)
+- Epilepsy Mode (Disables the fan in the start room from spinning)

 Check out the preview videos!